The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Tokyo, JP

-Fuyuki Miya practices in Tokyo, Japan.
+Fuyuki Miya practices practicing medicine in Tokyo, Japan.
 Miya is rated as an Advanced expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Their top areas of expertise are Cortical Dysplasia, Achalasia Microcephaly Syndrome, Microcephaly, and Polymicrogyria.
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Cortical Dysplasia, Achalasia Microcephaly Syndrome, Microcephaly, and Polymicrogyria.

 Advanced in Cerebellar Hypoplasia